agodwin/ha-exercise-one/README.md

   Using the same console window, or opening a new console, you can run the tests with the following commands:

+  <i>FIRST TEST</i>
      bundle exec rspec spec/submit_order_spec.rb --format doc

-     EXPECT RESULTS:
+  <i>EXPECTED RESULTS:</i>
     Validate iPhone Order Total
         view the DEMOQA web page
         select the iPhone product category
         select the iPhone 4S and checkout
         validate shipping plus item cost equals total price

     Finished in 26.22 seconds (files took 0.41197 seconds to load) 4 examples, 0 failures

 ### Expected Results:
-  Once each test has completed, your console window should show the following
+  Once each test has completed, your console window should show the expected results.
-  results:
-  TBD

 If you did not get these results, then please let me know.
 I need this job, so I will need to fix any bugs which I wrote!